3 Best Dry Cat Foods in Australia

 For adult cats (1-7 years) you’ll want a cat food with greater than 26% protein dry matter basis.

-Kittens and seniors need more.
+Kittens and old cats need more.

 Growing kittens need 30% protein and older cats (12+ years) benefit from intakes over 40%.